Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Introduction

-Although these existing representative \PET methods can reduce computational and storage costs, there are usually noticeable performance gaps among these representative \PET methods on downstream tasks.
-Intriguingly, we find that when a PLM's scale grows up to tens of billions of parameters, the performance gap among different \PET methods shrinks and all \PET methods can almost achieve full-parameter performance, as shown in \figref{fig:the_power_of_scale}.
-These findings are interesting and worth exploring because the existing representative \PET methods are designed with disparate philosophies, e.g., trainable modules that are composed of different \textbf{module structures} and \textbf{numbers of trainable parameters}.
-Hence, we hypothesize that \textit{model scaling mitigates the effects of the design differences among the \PET methods on the performance}.
-To validate this hypothesis, we further conduct two lines of ablation analyses: \begin{enumerate} \itemsep=-4pt \item[(A1)] The impact of model scaling on the module structure. \item[(A2)] The impact of model scaling on the number of trainable parameters. \end{enumerate} However, only investigating the four representative \PET methods (\figref{fig:the_power_of_scale}) might be insufficient to cover enough variations of module structure for ablation analyses (A1).
-Besides, the trainable modules of these four \PET methods are limited to being composed of layer-level tensors or matrices, which is hard to precisely control the number of trainable parameters at the fine-grained (parameter) level in ablation analyses (A2).
-To facilitate the ablation analyses, we develop a more flexible \PET method - \textbf{A}rbitrary \textbf{P}arameter-\textbf{E}fficient \textbf{T}uning (\APET) method (\cref{ssec:afp_tuning_methods}) - to be compatible with arbitrary modules and any number of trainable parameters.
+Although these existing representative \PET methods can reduce computational and storage costs, there are usually noticeable performance differences among these representative \PET methods on downstream tasks.
+Intriguingly, as the scale of a PLM increases, the performance differences among \PET methods become narrower, as illustrated in Figure \ref{fig:the_power_of_scale}.
+These findings are interesting and worth exploring because the existing representative \PET methods are designed with disparate philosophies, e.g., tunable modules that are composed of \textbf{different numbers} of tunable parameters distributed in \textbf{arbitrary positions}.
+Hence, we hypothesize that \textit{model scaling mitigates the effects of the above design differences among the \PET methods on performance}.
+To validate this hypothesis, we further conduct two lines of ablation analyses: \begin{enumerate} \itemsep=-4pt \item[(A1)] Whether the model scale mitigates the performance differences resulting from the position of tunable parameters. \item[(A2)] Whether the model scale mitigates the performance differences resulting from the number of tunable parameters. \end{enumerate} However, solely investigating the four representative \PET methods (see Figure \ref{fig:the_power_of_scale}) might be insufficient to encompass an adequate range of parameter positions for the ablation analyses (A1).
+Additionally, the tunable modules of these four \PET methods are constrained to be composed of layer-level tensors or matrices, making it challenging to precisely control the number of tunable parameters at the fine-grained (parameter) level in the ablation analyses (A2).
+To facilitate the ablation analyses, we develop a more flexible \textbf{A}rbitrary \textbf{P}arameter-\textbf{E}fficient \textbf{T}uning (\APET) method (\cref{ssec:afp_tuning_methods}), which can be compatible with any number of tunable parameters distributed in arbitrary positions.